 Do not use quotes that perpetuate stereotypes.

 Ex.
 If quoting a neighbor or friend as saying “he seemed like a normal guy” is unavoidable, balance it with a quote from another source (Anti-domestic violence advocate) such as, “In reality, many men who perpetrate domestic violence are ‘normal guys’.
-Many men convicted of domestic violence are highly regarded in their communities, at work or in other areas of life, but choose to be abusive toward their intimate partners.”
+Many men convicted of relationship abuse are highly regarded in their communities, at work or in other areas of life, but choose to be abusive toward their intimate partners.”

 See Frequently Asked Questions for more information.